Review: Eleaf Elven

 Ease of Use

-Utilizing a 100% button-less design, the Eleaf Elven is up there among the list of mods which provide easy and accessible usage for both veteran and beginning vapers alike.
+Utilizing a 100% button-less design, the Eleaf Elven is up there among the list of mods that provide easy and accessible usage for both veteran and beginning vapers alike.
 The draw-activated sensor feels responsive and fires up the Eleaf Elven as soon as you inhale from the mouthpiece not to mention it hasn’t given off any misfires during the one week period which we were testing the device.

 The pod easily detaches from the main body of the mod, revealing the side port designed for a large variety of e-liquid bottles, both small and large.